Jungerman ladders and index 2 constructions for genus embeddings of dense regular graphs: Graph embeddings in surfaces

 where $\chi(S)$ denotes the \emph{Euler characteristic} of the surface.
-The Euler characteristic of the orientable surface of genus $g$ is $2-2g$, and the Euler characteristic of the nonorientable surface of genus $k$ is $2-k$.
+The Euler characteristic is $2-2g$ for the orientable surface of genus $g$ and $2-k$ for the nonorientable surface of genus $k$.
 The \emph{minimum orientable (resp. nonorientable) genus} $\gamma(G)$ (resp. $\overline{\gamma}(G)$) of a graph $G$ is the minimum genus over all embeddings in orientable (resp. nonorientable) surfaces.
-From the Euler polyhedral equation, one can derive the \emph{Euler lower bound}, which states that for a simple graph $G$,

-where equality is attained for a triangular embedding, i.e., where all faces are of length 3.
-Triangular embeddings feature heavily in calculating the minimum genus of dense graphs: the Map Color Theorem of Ringel, Youngs, \emph{et al.}\ boils down to the statement that the genus of the complete graphs $K_n$ attains this lower bound except for the nonorientable genus of $K_7$, i.e., that the orientable and nonorientable genus satisfies